omar-binary/deriv-market-datahub/README.md

 - Display the project Number for your Google Cloud projects: `gcloud projects describe YOUR_PROJECT_ID`
 - Open `terraform.tfvars` in your text editor, and paste in the configuration below.
 Be sure to replace <PROJECT_ID> with your project's ID, and <PROJECT_NUMBER> project with your project's Number then save the file.

+- Open `variables.tf` in your text editor, replace <market_data_bucket> default value with your selected name then save the file. (as bucket names should be unique across all GCP projects)

 - Enable Compute Engine API: `gcloud services enable compute.googleapis.com`
 - Enable the Cloud Composer API: `gcloud services enable composer.googleapis.com`